mmistakes/made-mistakes-jekyll/_posts/articles/2012-08-31-paperfaces-ipad-portrait-project.md

 adsense: true
 ---

 PaperFaces is an iPad drawing project by time traveling designer/illustrator Michael Rose --- that's me!
 It began in August 2012, when I started drawing portraits on my iPad using the [Paper by 53 app](http://www.fiftythree.com/paper).
 Each day when a drawing is completed, I post the image to [Twitter](http://twitter.com/mmistakes), [Instagram](http://instagram.com/mmistakes), [Tumblr](http://mademistakes.tumblr.com), and mademistakes.com.
-The project will continue for the next year with the goal of completing a minimum of 730 portraits.
+The project will continue for <s>the next year</s> as long as I can before burning out on faceless faces.

 ## Latest Portraits